-I'm a first year Computer Science Ph.D. student at Stanford University advised by Christopher Ré.
-My research interests generally include computer systems and machine learning.
-In May 2017, I graduated from Cornell University with a double major in Electrical & Computer Engineering and Computer Science.
+Hello!
+I'm a second year Computer Science Ph.D. student at Stanford University advised by Christopher Ré .
+My research focuses on systems in machine learning.
+I am currently working on a project to improve the stability of embedding algorithms, a key building block of machine learning pipelines.
+Previously, I also worked on a project to improve the efficiency of training ML algorithms through low-precision arithmetic.
+I graduated with a BS in Electrical & Computer Engineering and a BS in Computer Science from Cornell University.
 At Cornell, I had the opportunity to do research in computer architecture with Christopher Batten.

 Proxy Kernel for RISC-V Processor.
 In Christopher Batten's research group, I extended a RISC-V pipelined processor to support system calls via a proxy kernel.
 The work was done in PyMTL (Python-based hardware modeling framework) and C.